antonia43/careercorner/cctesting-main/careercorner2/README.md

 2. **Choose Dashboard:**
    - **Student Dashboard** -> high school students planning university
    - **Professional Dashboard** -> university students/professionals job hunting
-3. **Onboarding:** Confirm your user type (student gate prevents pro tool access)
+3. **Onboarding:** Confirm your user type
 4. **Start Chat:** AI asks 5 natural questions before recommending tools
-5. **Start Chat:** Have fun!
+5. **Usage:** Have fun!
 The app is very intuitive, it tells you all you need to know to properly navigate it.

 ## Deployment